jessebl/vsuite/README.md

 This will create a file `<document title>.md`, with spaces replaced by underscores (since GNU make can't handle spaces...).
-This file is generated from a template by vsuite, includes a YAML header that specifies fields for pandoc.
+This file is generated from a template by vsuite and includes a YAML header that specifies fields for pandoc.
 This file is the one that you are meant to edit and do your work in.
 Tuning your text editor for use with markdown will be greatly helpful in this, and is where most productivity gains will be found.